-The ingredient list looks extensive at first glance, but don’t be intimidated.
+The ingredient list for the broth looks extensive at first glance, but don’t be intimidated by that.
 More ingredients means more flavor.

 Just like with Italian pasta, cook the ramen noodles until they are al dente or just cooked through.
 You don’t want soggy noodles in your ramen.